The Right to a History Without Lies

 With every calamity, there is a moment when law gives way to history, when prosecutorial questions become scholarly ones, and the pursuit of legal redress is replaced by the mandate for lasting moral judgement.
 The Polish government, like other revanchist governments past and present, has discovered that this is a reversible transfer of power.
 “The law becomes a weapon in the hands of the authoritarian state as opposed to a shield of the people from the state,” said Jonathan Brent, executive director of the YIVO Institute for Jewish Research.
 In Warsaw and elsewhere in Eastern Europe, courts have taken hold of history once more.
 Nationalist regimes like Poland’s “use liberal methods, and especially law, for illiberal purposes,” Grudzinska Gross said.
 “Nothing has been established in a way that cannot be erased.”

-Linda Kinstler is a PhD candidate in Rhetoric at UC Berkeley.
+Linda Kinstler is a PhD candidate in rhetoric at UC Berkeley and a Jewish Currents contributing writer.
 Her writing has appeared in The Guardian Long Read, The New York Times Magazine, 1843 Magazine, and more.
+She is the author of Come to this Court and Cry.